NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 Checksum files
 --------------

-It is highly recommended, not to say a policy, that archived files are ever altered in any way.
+It is highly recommended that archived files are never altered in any way.
 This was not possible in PDS3 but it is in PDS4.
 Thanks to this, Checksum files provide the ability to revert to an earlier version of the archive -- just take all the files listed in particular checksum plus the checksum itself and its label.

 Bundles with multiple missions and/or observers and/or targets
 --------------------------------------------------------------

-Multiple missions, spacecrafts, and mutliple targets.
 NPB incorporates the possibility to have mutliple missions, spacecrafts, and targets in a Bundle.
 This is provided via configuration.
-If so, the default mission will be the primary mission and the default spacecraft will be the primary spacecraft which is specified in the configuration file.
-Otherwise they need to be specified in the Kernel List section of the configuration file.
+If so, the default mission will be the primary mission, the default spacecraft will be the primary spacecraft, and the default target will be the primary target which is specified in the configuration file.
+Otherwise they need to be specified in the Kernel List section of the configuration file to choose which mission(s), spacecraft(s), and target(s) are included in the kernel label.
 The non-kernels bundle products will include all the missions, spacecrafts, and targets in the labels.